Universal Seesaw Leptogenesis: Neutrino Masses

 where $M_{LR}$ denotes the Dirac mass term and $M_{LL,RR}$ denote the Majorana mass terms.
 The terms involving $M_{LL,RR}$ and $Y_{LL,RR}$ break $B-L$ by two units.
 Note that the generalized parity symmetry implies

 However we take the above relations only to be approximate, which will be motivated in sections \ref{sec:CP} and \ref{sec:lowscale}.

 We take $l_L\;(l_R)$ to be the lepton doublet aligned with the lightest active (sterile) neutrino mass eigenstate and introduce only a single generation of both $N_L$ and $N_R$.
-In this single generation picture, the mass matrix in the basis $(\nu_L, \nu_R, N_L, N_R)$ is given by
+In the following we focus on the lightest generations and denote them as